-Are you experiencing swelling or unbearable pain around your teeth?
+If you are experiencing swelling or unbearable pain around your teeth, are bleeding from the mouth, have loose teeth or have lost one, consider these as signs of dental emergencies.
 There is no need to endure that pain as long as our emergency dentists in Mississauga are by your side.

-If you or somebody around you is facing a dental emergency, the most important thing to do is remain calm and follow a course of action to help in dealing with the problem.
-Follow these steps if you suddenly find yourself facing a dental emergency:
+If you or somebody around you is facing a dental emergency, the most important thing to do is remain calm and follow a course of action to help deal with the problem.
+Follow these steps if you suddenly find face a dental emergency:

 Get proper care from our emergency dentists in Mississauga by visiting our clinic during office hours or calling 416-888-5766 after hours.
 Our office remains open during the COVID-19 pandemic.
 Read about our extensive safety protocols in place.

 Accidents can happen anytime - at school, at home, or outdoors.
-If your child’s teeth are damaged during an accident, ensure that he/she gets the right care immediately.
+If your child’s teeth are damaged during an accident, ensure that they get the proper care immediately.
 This can save the child’s teeth and prevent severe damage to their smile.
 While the symptoms might be the same as those found in adults, the situation with children is often complicated by increased panic and lack of information.
-If your child is facing a medical emergency, ensure you keep him/her calm.
-It is important that their jaw is relaxed while you contact us for help.
+If your child faces a medical emergency, ensure you keep them calm.
+Their jaw must be relaxed while you contact our emergency dentist in Mississauga for help.